 WASHINGTON (AP) — Five paintings missing since World War II are being returned to collections in Germany at the behest of the heirs of their American acquirers.

 The paintings, including three won by an American GI in a poker game, were turned over to the German government on Tuesday.
 Their return was organized by the State Department and the Monuments Men Foundation, which promotes the work of those who protected cultural works during the war and seeks to track down and repatriate objects that went missing.

-The three paintings won by the GI in the poker game and mailed home to his wife are from an art gallery in the central German city of Dessau that had been stored in a potassium mine for safekeeping during the war.
+The three paintings won by the GI in the poker game, stored in a potassium mine for safekeeping during the war and then mailed home to his wife, are from an art gallery in the central German city of Dessau.
 They are works by the Flemish Baroque painter Frans Francken III, the German painter Christian Wilhelm Ernst Dietrich and Austrian artist Franz de Paula Ferg, according to the foundation.